barry-ran/QtScrcpy/docs/KeyMapDes.md

     -key The key code to be mapped
-    -startPos Simulate the start position of touch drag -endPos Simulate the end position of touch drag
+    -startPos Simulate the start position of touch drag -endPos Simulate the end position of touch drag -dragSpeed Speed of the drag movement (range 0-1, default 1.0).
+Higher values result in faster movements -startDelay Optional delay in milliseconds to wait after the initial touch before starting the drag movement

 -KMT_STEER_WHEEL
     -centerPos steering wheel center point